A good carer will have many qualities that make them fantastic at their job...

 Being Positive and Encouraging

 A good carer will understand the importance of positivity and how it plays a huge part in someone’s well-being.
-A good carer will always greet the people they care for with a smile and positive attitude.
-They will encourage the people they care for to do what they can and will support where needed to ensure you are living as independently as possible.
+A good carer will always greet the people they care for with a smile and a positive attitude.
+They will encourage the people they care for to do what they can and will support where needed to ensure you are living as independently as possible or that your mental health and wellbeing is being attended to if required.

 Reliable and Respectful of Choices